 Most ships have 240-volt outlets in the staterooms so you should be able to use your hair dryer and shaver.
-However, most new ships include air dryers in the room.
-Ask us if your ship has them or not.
+However, most new ships include hair dryers in the room.
+Ask us if your ship has one.

 Yes, there are.
 As a matter of fact most new ships have safes right in the cabin with instructions on how to use them.
-If you would like a safety deposit box, the purser’s desk will get one for you.
+If you would like a safety deposit box, the concierge will get one for you.

-As a rule of thumb, wheel chairs are available for passengers who are injured after they get on board.
-Most suggest that you bring your own collapsible one if you will need it throughout the cruise Check with your agent when booking regarding your ship’s policy on providing wheelchairs to passengers.
+Wheel chairs are available for passengers who are injured after they get on board.
+Most suggest that you bring your own collapsible one if you will need it throughout the cruise.
+Check with our Cruise Experts when booking regarding your ship’s policy on providing wheelchairs to passengers.

 Virtually every cruise ship (except for some smaller vessels operating in coastal waters) has a fully-equipped medical facility and staff to handle almost any emergency.

 Yes.
-Almost all cruise ships have laundry facilities and a great many provide dry-cleaning services.
-There is, however, an additional charge for professional laundry and dry-cleaning services.
-Some ships also have self-service launderettes on board simply because many of their itineraries are 11 nights or longer.
+Almost all cruise ships have laundry facilities and a great many provide dry cleaning services.
+There is, however, an additional charge for these services unless stated otherwise.
+Some ships will have self-service launderettes simply because many of their itineraries are 11 nights or longer.
 Most people don’t have enough underwear for a 96 day world cruise.
-Can you imagine your laundry bill on a trip that Long?
+Can you imagine your laundry bill on a trip that long?

 Today’s cruise ships have made the transition to a “cashless society.”
 All passengers are given an onboard charge card that typically doubles as their boarding pass.
-You would use this card for all purchases including drinks, souvenirs, shore excursions, boutique services, spa services, and etc. Cash is accepted in the casino, for gratuities to the staff that served you, and at the purser’s desk to settle you onboard account.
+You would use this card for all purchases including drinks, souvenirs, shore excursions, boutique services, spa services, etc. Cash is accepted in the casino, as gratuities and at the concierge desk when settling your onboard account.

 Every cruise requires some proof of Australian Citizenship before they allow boarding.
-While a passport is not required for the some cruises a notarized copy of a birth certificate with a raised seal and picture identification is.
-No, you may not use military ids, voter registration cards, or a library card.
+While a passport is not required for some cruises, a notarized copy of a birth certificate with a raised seal and picture identification is.
+You may not use military ids, voter registration cards, or a library card.
 You must have a notarized photo copy of your birth certificate with a raised seal if you do not already have a passport.

-Some ports even require a visa but the cruise line will inform you on proper documentation in plenty of trim prior to travel or even final payment.
+Some ports require a visa but we will inform you on proper documentation in plenty of trim prior to travel or even final payment.

 Pack like you would for any resort.
-Cruise vacations are casual by day, whether you’re on the ship or ashore.
-In the evening, ships vary as to dress.
+Cruises are casual by day, whether you’re on the ship or ashore.
+In the evening, ships vary as to dress codes.
 As on shore, attire is dictated by occasion.
-For the Captain’s Gala, for example, you’ll probably want to wear something more formal, such as a dark suit, or cocktail dress; perhaps even a dinner jacket or gown.
+For the Captain’s Gala, for example, you’ll probably want to wear something more formal, such as a dark suit or cocktail dress; perhaps even a dinner jacket or gown.

-All guests are required to be back aboard their ship no later than 30 minutes prior to the scheduled departure time, which is listed in the daily bulletin and at the gangway as you leave the ship.
-The scheduling of all shore excursions conform with this requirement.
+All guests are required to be back on board no later than 30 minutes prior to the scheduled departure time, which is listed in the daily bulletin and at the gangway as you leave the ship.
+The scheduling of all shore excursions conforms with this requirement.
 However, if you leave a tour en route, it will be your responsibility to secure transportation and return to the pier on time.
 If you don’t make it, they’ll see you at the next port at your expense.

 There are many ports that are not located in the city center.
-For the convenience of their guests, some cruises have shuttle bus services arranged in those ports that are located a 1/2 mile or more away from the closest city center and do not have adequate local transportation available.
+Some cruise lines will have shuttle bus services in ports that are located a 1km or more away from the closest city center and do not have adequate local transportation available.
 (Believe us, finding local transportation is not a problem in most ports.
 They will find you.)
-Schedules and days of operation are usually posted in the ship’s Bulletin.
+Schedules and days of operation are usually posted in the ship’s bulletin.

 Extending a gratuity to your guide or driver is strictly optional; however, in some countries, these personnel may anticipate that if you were pleased with their services, you will reward them in a monetary way.
 A commonly accepted guideline is $1 per person for a half day and $2 per person for a full day.

 It really depends on the tour.
-For example in some of the European cities you’ll be visiting are ancient.
+For example some of the European cities you’ll be visiting are ancient.
 Their quaint, narrow, cobblestone streets have been in existence long before motorized transportation.
-To preserve their beauty, some cities and old towns are pedestrian only.
-Most tours require some degree of walking; however, some excursions require extensive walking.
-Likewise, grand entryways and sprawling gardens of certain castles and cathedrals make walking and stair-climbing a necessity.
+To preserve their beauty, they may be pedestrian only.
+In fact, most tours require some degree of walking some less some much more.